 If everyone makes small adjustments to the way they use their machines, it can greatly impact the amount of energy we save.

 You can make numerous simple adjustments to the way you use your computer to cut down on energy consumption.

 Still, you can take that efficiency a step further by adjusting the power settings on your machine to your work style and turning off accessories and applications when you aren’t using them.

-From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instruction on how to change power settings in Windows.
+From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instructions on how to change power settings in Windows.